 It really depends on the type of small business you are.
 Are you a B2B or B2C business?
 Businesses that are B2C should be posting a lot more frequently and a lot more often than B2B sites.
 Of course this is a general rule and you will need to use a bit of common sense.
 For example a funeral home is a B2C business, but if you start posting updates every time you get a new customer, things will get kind of … um … awkward.

 How many times your small business should post to your Facebook page also depends on the level of interactivity of your customers or target audience.
 Do you sell personal electronics, cute puppy sweaters, or fun t-shirts?
 If you are an industry with a high level of online activity you can post at least once a day, sometimes more.
-If you sell something with a low level of online activity or is a seasonal interest like custom built furniture, handmade Christmas ornaments, or carpet cleaning, you will have a lower level of online activity.
-In the beginning you are going to have to do some experimenting and post 2-3 times a day at different times to see when your post gets the highest visibility and the highest engagement.
+If you sell something with a low level of online activity or a seasonal interest like custom built furniture, handmade Christmas ornaments, or carpet cleaning, you will have a lower level of online activity.
+In the beginning, you are going to have to do some experimenting and post 2-3 times a day at different times to see when your post gets the highest visibility and the highest engagement.

 Can I Use My Personal Facebook Account for My Business?